madelinegarrett/Lab-11-StatsSloths/README.md

 * Seeing these graphs which compares Ariel names to all A names in this time we can see that there was a distinct increase in names of babys being born named Ariel following the release of The Little Mermaid.

-* While it is clear that
+* While it is clear that there was an increase in girls named Ariel following 1989 there was also a general increase in girls with a names at the time so it may not be as much due to the Little Mermaid coming out as it appears.
 ```{r}

 Ariel <- filter(babynames, str_detect(babynames$name, "Ar[iy]+.l+[^a]?$")) %>%